tduncan/tduncan.github.io/_posts/2020-05-13-game-of-life-getting-started.md

 at other times.
 We may not even complete all the listed items.
 Often you will find that multiple items are actually specific examples of the same generic case.
 This is perfectly acceptable, even expected.

-Enough talking, however.
+But enough talking.
 Next up we will be writing out first test and officially enter into the TDD workflow!